OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 ## Legacy stringency index

-We also report a legacy stringency index that approximates the logic of the former version of the Stringency Index, which only had seven components under our old database structure.
-This legacy indicator should only be used for continuity purposes.
+We also report a legacy stringency index that approximates the logic of the first version of the Stringency Index, which only had seven components under our [old database structure](../legacy_data_20200425) with the old indicators S1-S7.
+We generally do not recommend using this legacy index, but it may be useful for continuity purposes.

 The legacy indicator only uses seven indicators, and it chooses a single indicator between C3 and C4, and between C6 and C7, selecting whichever of those pairs provides a higher sub-index score.
 This is because C3 and C4 aim to measure the information previously measured by S3, and similarly for C6, C7 and the old S6.
 This method faithfully recreates the logic of the old stringency index.

 ![legacy stringency equation](https://latex.codecogs.com/png.latex?%283%29%5Cqquad%20SI_%7Blegacy%7D%3D%5Cfrac%7B1%7D%7B7%7D%20%5Cleft%20%28I_%7BC1%7D&plus;I_%7BC2%7D&plus;max%28I_%7BC3%7D%2CI_%7BC4%7D%29&plus;I_%7BC5%7D&plus;max%28I_%7BC6%7D%2CI_%7BC7%7D%29&plus;I_%7BC8%7D&plus;I_%7BH1%7D%20%5Cright%20%29)

-The individual sub-index scores are calculated through a slightly different formula to the one described in equation 2 above, which we are still using for legacy purposes for this old index.
-This formula is described in equation 4 below, with a weighting applied to a flagged indicator (and a seperate formula for C8, the only indicator in this index without a flagged variable).
+The individual sub-index scores for the legacy index are calculated through a slightly different formula to the one described in equation 2 above.
+This formula is described in equation 4 below (with a seperate formula for C8, the only indicator in this index without a flagged variable).

 ![legacy stringency sub-index equation](https://latex.codecogs.com/gif.latex?%284%29%5Cqquad%20I_%7Bj%2Ct%7D%3D100%5Cleft%20%28%5Cfrac%7Bv_%7Bj%2Ct%7D&plus;f_%7Bj%2Ct%7D%7D%7BN_%7Bj%7D&plus;1%7D%5Cright%29%5Cquad%5Cmid%5Cquad%20I_%7BC8%2Ct%7D%3D100%5Cleft%28%5Cfrac%7Bv_%7B%20_%7BC8%2Ct%7D%7D%7D%7BN_%7BC8%7D%7D%20%5Cright%29)